Frequently asked questions

 How are the property pricing metrics calculated?

-For all sales pricing, we apply a 3-month rolling average to regional, local authority, and postcode areas.
+For all sales pricing, we apply a 3-month rolling average to regional, local authority and postcode areas.
 We apply a 6-month rolling average to postcode districts and wards.

-For all rental pricing, we apply a 12-month rolling average to all geographies.
+For all rental pricing, we apply a 12-month rolling average to all geographies

 What are the property price points?

-• Affordable Rent - 80% of the Median value, which aligns with the ‘Affordable Rent’ tenure outside of London.
+• Affordable rent - 80% of the Median value, which aligns with the ‘Affordable Rent’ tenure outside of London.

-What is ‘Sold and valuation price’?
+What is ‘Sold & Valuation Price’?

 What is ‘Asking price achieved’?